liquidat/ansible-demo-notes/README.md

 - :clapper: Trigger build on Jenkins, get build, copy to staging, deactivate in load balancer, pause in monitoring, stop service, remove old version, deploy new version, start service, run tests; then unpause monitoring, active in load balancer, send mail to team

 ## Tower, basics
+- :question: Do you know which automated scripts are run right now in your environment?
+When, and by whom?
 - show interface
 - explain concepts of projects (playbooks or sets of playbooks), show imported playbooks and projects
 - explain inventories, show imported inventories; can be groups of groups; can also be connected to online services or generic scripts
 - job templates assign actual playbooks to specific inventories: ready to be executed when needed
+- mention surveys and variable requests
 - when executed, a job comes up, the job has the results
 - execute jobs, show results
 - highlight multiple plays in one job, show executing information